pranav-satheesh/pranav-satheesh.github.io/_pages/about.md

 Hi!
 Welcome to my website!

 I am a second year PhD student in Physics at [University of Florida](https://www.phys.ufl.edu/wp/), working with [Dr. Laura Blecha](http://www.phys.ufl.edu/~lblecha/)'s group.
-I work on supermassive black holes, galaxy eolution and low-frequency gravitational waves in general.
+I work on supermassive black holes, galaxy evolution and low-frequency gravitational wave sources in general.

 I did a BS-MS Physics at [Indian Institute of Technology Madras](https://www.iitm.ac.in/) where I was involved in modelling gravitational waveforms using analytical methods and Numerical Relativity.